fatma2585/bhml/README.md

 The mass_luminosity_function is a Python package for calculating the mass-luminosity function of quasars.
 The mass-luminosity function is an important statistical relationship between the masses of supermassive black holes (SMBHs) at the centers of galaxies and the luminosities of the quasars

+## Usage

+This package is used to constrain huge Astronomical catalogs/surveys to subsets based on redshift ranges to study the evolution of objects, and also to make subsets based on their masses or any parameter we want to study.
+They Visualize these subsets with their mean points.

 ## Installation

 The package is installable on Python 3.x and can be installed using: